Luckily, the first $18,200 of your income is tax-free.

 - $1,517 per month

-Not everyone gets to claim the full tax free threshold of $18,200, including those who
+However, not everyone gets to claim the full tax-free threshold of $18,200, including those who:

 - left Australia permanently during the year, and